Prelude to a Kiss (film): Plot

-Meeting Julius' daughter Leah, Peter learns the elderly man's wife died, and he now has terminal cancer and only a year to live.
+Meeting Julius's daughter Leah, Peter learns the elderly man's wife died, and he now has terminal cancer and only a year to live.
 While trying to figure out what to do next, Rita and Peter live together, attempting to adjust to their new situation.
 The entire experience leads Rita to conclude life is precious and its finitude can be appreciated rather than feared.
 Peter, who wondered how he could stay married when he is no longer sexually attracted to his wife, now sees beyond the physical shell and realizes he truly loves the soul within.
-Meanwhile, the novelty has worn off for Julius' experiences and obligations of Rita's life, missing his family and independence.
+Meanwhile, the novelty has worn off for Julius's experiences and obligations of Rita's life, missing his family and independence.

 Peter convinces Rita's mother to bring "Rita" to him, saying he wants to fix the marriage.
 Sympathizing, Mrs. Boyle does so, leaving them alone.
 Rita and Peter then attempt to force a soul switch again, but Julius admits he doesn't know how it happened in the first place.
 He came across their wedding while wandering and found himself envious of the bride's youth, as he greatly feared dying.
 Rita realizes she and Julius both experienced fear and envy at the same moment.
 While he wanted to be young again, Rita saw him and envied him being an old person who had already survived any obstacle life might create.
 As Julius and Rita realize they no longer have the fears and envy they experienced that day, they magically return to their rightful bodies.
 Julius says goodbye as Rita and Peter determine to never take each other for granted and cherish their time together.